ros2/demos/cbg_executor_demo/README.md

 ## Implementation Details

-TODO(Ralph): Rewrite this ...

-The algorithms of the Ping node and of the Pong node are factored out into classes [_PingNode_](include/PingNode.hpp) and [_PongNode_](include/PongNode.hpp) - configurable with regard to the real-time profile and the topic prefix.
-Thus, the Ping node contains two instances of the _PingNode_ and the Pong node contains two instances of _PongNode_.

-The PingNode contains a timer for sending the ping messages and a subscription for the corresponding pong messages.
-Also, it records the number of messages being sent and received and measures the roundtrip time.

-The PongNode contains a subscription for the ping messages and a publisher for the corresponding pong messages.
-On receiving a ping message, it calls the `PongNode::burn_cpu_cycles()` functions to simulate a given processing time before replying with a pong.
+The Ping Node and the Pong Node are implemented in two classes [_PingNode_](include/PingNode.hpp) and [_PongNode_](include/PongNode.hpp), respectively.
+In addition to the mentioned timer and subscriptions, the PingNode class provides a function `print_statistics()` to print statistics on the number of sent and received messages on each path and the average round trip times.
+To burn the specified number of CPU cycles, the PongNode class contains a function `burn_cpu_cycles(duration)` to simulate a given processing time before replying with a pong.

 The Ping and Pong nodes, the two executors, etc. are composed and configured in the `main(..)` function of [main.cpp](main.cpp).
-This function also starts and ends the experiment for a predefined duration and prints out the throughput and latency statistics.
+This function also starts and ends the experiment for a duration of 10 seconds and prints out the throughput and RTT statistics.